bug400/pyilper/INSTALL.md

 on Windows, macOS and Linux.
 The Anaconda cloud gives access to more than 1000 Python applications.

-The Anaconda distribution installs more then 150 Python packages on your computer which are not needed to run pyILPER.
-Therefore it is recommended to use the Miniconda installer instead which only provides Python and the Anaconda package manager.
+The Anaconda distribution installs more than 150 Python packages on your computer which are not needed to run pyILPER.
+Therefore, it is recommended to use the Miniconda installer instead which only provides Python and the Anaconda package manager.

-You need approximately 700MB free disk space for pyILPER and the Python runtime environment.
+You need approximately 700 MB free disk space for pyILPER and the Python runtime environment.
 Everything is installed as a local user and thus no administrator privileges are needed.

-**Note for Windows**: Due to recent changes in the Anaconda installation environment it is strongly encouraged to do a clean reinstall of the Anaconda/Miniconda environment.

 Download the Python 3.8 version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and follow the [Installation Instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and install Miniconda first.

-**Note for Windows**: Do not instruct the installer to change the PATH.
+**Windows**: Do not instruct the installer to change the PATH.
 Use always the Anaconda Prompt which is available from the start menu.

-**Note for Linux and macOS**: If you install Miniconda the first time then let the installer modify the PATH variable of your environment.
+**Linux and macOS**: If you install Miniconda the first time then let the installer modify the PATH variable of your environment.

 Reopen a new terminal window (Linux, macOS) or Anaconda Prompt (Windows)